Display Data Channel: DDC2

 The most common version, called DDC2B, is based on I²C, a serial bus.
-Pin 12, ID1 of the VGA connector is now used as the data pin from the I²C bus, and the formerly-unused pin 15 became the I²C clock; pin 9, previously used as a mechanical key, supplied +5V DC power up to 50mA to drive the EEPROM, this allows the host to read the EDID even if the monitor is powered off.
-Though I²C is fully bidirectional and supports multiple bus-masters, DDC2B is unidirectional and allows only one bus master - the graphics adapter.
+Pin 12, ID1, of the VGA connector is used as the data pin of the I²C bus, and the formerly-unused pin 15 is the I²C clock.
+Pin 9, previously used as a mechanical key, supplies +5V DC power (up to 50mA) to power the EEPROM.
+With this, the host can read the EDID even if the monitor is powered off.
+Though I²C is fully bidirectional and supports multiple bus-masters, DDC2B is unidirectional and allows only one bus master—the graphics adapter.
 The monitor acts as a slave device at the 7-bit I²C address 50h, and provides 128-256 bytes of read-only EDID.
 Because this access is always a read, the first I²C octet will always be A1h.

-DDC2Ab is an implementation of the I²C-based 100 kbit/s ACCESS.bus interface, which allowed monitor manufacturers to support external ACCESS.bus peripherals such as a mouse or keyboard with little to no additional effort; such devices and monitors were briefly available in the mid 1990s, but disappeared with the introduction of USB.
+DDC2Ab is an implementation of the I²C-based 100-kbit/s ACCESS.bus interface, which made it possible for monitor manufacturers to support external ACCESS.bus peripherals such as a mouse or keyboard with little to no additional effort.
+Such devices and monitors were briefly available in the mid-1990s, but they disappeared with the introduction of USB.

 DDC2B+ and DDC2Bi are scaled-down versions of DDC2Ab which only support monitor and graphics card devices but still allow bidirectional communication between them.

-DDC2 is not exclusive to the VGA connector, as both DVI and HDMI connectors feature dedicated DDC2B wires.
+DDC2 is not exclusive to the VGA interface.
+Both DVI and HDMI feature dedicated DDC2B wires.